 The Private Sponsorship of Refugees Program (PSRP) was established in 1978 and initially focused on responding to the “Boat Crisis” by sponsoring refugees from Viet Nam.
 A number of national churches were particularly active in private sponsorship in these early years.
 They worked with each other in various committees and advocacy networks such as the Inter-Church Committee for Latin America and the Inter-Church Committee for Refugees.
-They also worked effectively with CIC.
+They also worked effectively with the Canadian government.
 They negotiated the government’s agreement with the sponsorship principles of “additionality” and “named sponsorship”.
-Churches too were instrumental in encouraging the identification and response of the need for refugee resettlement from many other countries.
-At this time, the ’sponsorship community” was effective in developing local networks for collaboration toward the common goal of sponsoring refugees; however they struggled to establish a national network or organization.
+Churches too were instrumental in encouraging the identification of and response to the need for refugee resettlement from many other countries.
+At this time, the "sponsorship community” was effective in developing local networks for collaboration toward the common goal of sponsoring refugees; however they struggled to establish a national network or organization.

 Sponsorship advocacy in early years

-The interchurch community also encouraged sponsors and/or refugee activists to become involved in the Standing Conference of Canadian Organizations Concerned for Refugees, which within a few years of meeting became the Canadian Council for Refugees (CCR).
+The inter-church community also encouraged sponsors and/or refugee activists to become involved in the Standing Conference of Canadian Organizations Concerned for Refugees which, within a few years of meeting, became the Canadian Council for Refugees (CCR).
 The CCR offered a place for sponsors to meet outside their local community and to form a broader secular refugee network.
 This network strengthened the sponsors who attended through mutual sharing and support.
 More importantly, it provided a mechanism for advocating to government on behalf of the sponsorship program.
-Unfortunately, the network never did include all sponsors or SAHs.
+Unfortunately, the network never did include all sponsors.

 The NGO/Government Committee on the Private Sponsorship of Refugees – (established in1994)

-The involvement of sponsors in the CCR gave voice to a resolution by CCR calling for government to address the long standing issues in the Program.
-The establishment of the NGO/Government Committee was a result of this CCR resolution and was established to provide a place for SAHs and CIC to discuss Program issues and to work on solutions.
+Private sponsors involved in the CCR supported a resolution by CCR calling for government to address the long standing issues in the PSRP.
+The establishment of the NGO/Government Committee was a result of this CCR resolution.
+It was established to provide a place for sponsors and the government to discuss issues related to the PSRP and to work on solutions.

 Electing SAH representatives

-In order to be open and inclusive of all SAHs, an election process was established for electing six SAHs to represent the SAH community on the NGO/Government Committee.
-At that time, communication with all SAHs across the country was not as quick as it is today.
-In those years technology was simpler, SAHs were limited to the ‘old fashioned’ telephone, mail (it means ‘snail mail’), and fax machine to communicate, but it was a first step in creating a national voice for SAHs.
+In order to be open and inclusive of all sponsors, an election process was established for electing six sponsoring organizations to represent the sponsoring community on the NGO/Government Committee.
+At that time, communication with all sponsors across the country was not as quick as it is today.
+In those years technology was simpler, sponsors were limited to the ‘old fashioned’ telephone, mail (meaning ‘snail mail’), and fax machine to communicate, but it was a first step in creating a national voice for sponsors.

 Sponsorship Agreement Holder (SAH) – (1997)

-In 1997 with the second sponsorship agreement, the term ‘Sponsorship Agreement Holder’ came into effect.
-Prior to this time organizations had Master Agreements with CIC and were referred to as sponsors.
+In 1997 with the second sponsorship agreement in place, the term, ‘Sponsorship Agreement Holder’, came into effect.
+Prior to this time organizations had Master Agreements with the government and were referred to as sponsors.

 Establishment of the Refugee Sponsorship Training Program (RSTP) – (1998)

-The biggest boost to creating a national SAH network was the establishment of the RSTP.
+The biggest boost to creating a national Sponsorship Agreement Holder (SAH) network was the establishment of the Refugee Sponsorship Training Program (RSTP).
 The work of the RSTP in developing training resources and materials for all SAHs and in providing training workshops helped to build cohesion and consistency of sponsorship across the country.
 The key benefit of RSTP, however, was the organization of an annual national forum or conference to which SAHs were given financial assistance to attend.
-This event gave SAHs the opportunity to meet other Coordinators from across the country on a regular basis and to form a network which included all SAHs.
+This event gave SAHs the opportunity to meet other SAHs from across the country on a regular basis and to form a network.
 These annual events gave SAHs a venue to share their needs, interests and concerns and inspired a greater sense of community.

 First discussions of forming a SAH association began in the year 2000, a couple of years after SAHs were able to connect with all the other SAHs at the annual SAH forums.
 A few SAHs did some initial research around legalities of incorporation and shared this with the community.
 Although collaboration is a strong value and practice among SAHs, SAH autonomy is also a strong value.
 The concern over loss of autonomy by forming an association caused a number of active SAHs to back away from the idea and no action was taken towards association.